 Applications Process for September 2022 entry

 Students are expected to study 4 subjects in Year 12 and to continue those 4 into Year 13.
-Should a student wish instead to study either 3 or 5 subjects from the start of Year 12 then they will need to supplement their online application with a letter explaining why.
+Should a student wish instead to study either 3 or 5 subjects from the start of Year 12 then they will need to supplement their online application with an email explaining why.
 Elite academics may be looking to study 5, elite sportsman or musicians may be looking to study 3.
-The letter should be sent to the Head of Sixth Form, Mr Vorster.
+The email should be sent to the Head of Sixth Form, Mr Vorster.

 It is important to note that no offers will be made in the Spring.
 In the past, predictions have been sought from existing schools and offers made on that basis.
 Our new admissions policy instead makes offers only on the basis of results on the next working day following GCSE results day.
 Students must, therefore, submit their results to us on GCSE results day in August 2022 so that the oversubscription criteria can be applied.
 Failure to do so will mean that students can only be placed on a waiting list should others reject their place.

 CRITERIA FOR THE ADMISSION OF STUDENTS TO YEAR 12 IN SEPTEMBER 2022

 Students must have achieved a minimum average performance points score of 6.5 in their best 10 qualifications, or of all qualifications if fewer than 10 subjects completed.
 Students must additionally have completed a minimum of six GCSEs, including a 4 or better in each of Mathematics and English Language.
 Students additionally need to satisfy the requirements of their chosen subjects, which can be found in the Sixth Form Prospectus.